 Complications Of Prostate Cancer

 Prostate cancer, if undiagnosed or untreated in early stages, might spread to surrounding tissues.
 The spread can further complicate the disease.
-Few complications are:
+A few complications are mentioned below:

-Urinary incontinence can be a side effect of prostate cancer and its treatment.
+• Urinary incontinence: It can be a side effect of prostate cancer and its treatment.
 Treatment for incontinence varies depending on the kind, severity, and possibility of recovery over time.
-Medication, catheterization, and surgical intervention are some of the treatment options.

 Possible complications after prostate cancer surgery include the following: